1. What’s my prognosis (outlook)?

-There is some uncertainty about whether having a local recurrence affects your overall prognosis (outlook).
+There’s some uncertainty about how local recurrence affects your overall prognosis.

 Some breast cancer specialists believe that a local recurrence does not mean that the cancer is more likely to spread in the future.
 Other specialists think that local recurrence does increase the risk of the cancer spreading elsewhere.
 Research is ongoing to try to answer this question and to pinpoint who may be at most risk.

-People whose cancer has come back and spread to the tissues and lymph nodes around the chest, neck and under the breastbone (locally advanced) can have an increased risk of cancer cells spreading to other areas of the body.
-This means, there will be more uncertainty about the overall prognosis.
+If breast cancer has come back and spread to the tissues and lymph nodes around the chest, neck and under the breastbone, there may be an increased risk of cancer cells spreading to other areas of the body.

-Treatments such as chemotherapy, hormone and targeted therapies are given because they work throughout the whole body.
+Treatments such as chemotherapy, hormone and targeted therapies are given for locally advanced breast cancer because they work throughout the whole body.

-When you find out that your cancer has come back you may experience a mix of emotions.
+Finding out that your cancer has come back can cause a mix of emotions.
 You might feel shocked, angry or frightened.

-It is important that you have a chance to ask any questions.
-Your cancer specialist is often the best person to ask as they will be able to give you information that is tailored to your individual situation.
+It’s important that you have a chance to ask questions.
+Your cancer specialist can give you information that’s tailored to your individual situation.
 Your breast care nurse can also be a helpful source of information and support.

 Ongoing treatment and an uncertain prognosis can cause you to feel worried and anxious about your future.
 There’s no easy way to deal with this uncertainty but you might want to get in touch with other people who are going through something similar.

-You can exchange tips on coping with uncertainty, side effects of treatment, ask questions, share experiences and talk through concerns on our online Discussion Forum.
+You can exchange tips on coping with uncertainty and side effects of treatment, ask questions, share experiences and talk through concerns on our online Forum.